CodedNexsus/EcoGUI-PAPER-/README.md

 - Check that the sell price is not -1.0 (reserved for non-sellable items)
 - Ensure Vault and an economy plugin are installed

-### Sell GUI not working
-- Make sure players can place items in the inventory
-- Check that the close button is clickable
-- Verify that items are being detected correctly

 ## License

 This project is provided as-is for use on Minecraft servers.